open-telemetry/opentelemetry.io/content/en/blog/2023/php-auto-instrumentation/index.md

 ```

 This function can be used from user application in order to add additional
-functionality executed before and after.
-Below code snippet shows how to
+functionality executed before and after the observed function.
+The below code
-instrument dummy `helloworld` function:
+snippet shows how to instrument dummy `helloworld` function:

 ```php
 function helloWorld() {